WineIntro

 Does Sangria Need to be Refrigerated?

 Sangria does have some alcohol in it, so it isn't likely to become "poisonous".
 However, Sangria has wine and fruit in it - and these things tend to decay in warmth.
 Wine becomes vinegar rather quickly once exposed to air.
-Fruit of course gets mushy and fall apart.
+Fruit of course gets mushy and falls apart.
 It's really in your best interest to keep your Sangria in the fridge at all times - and use ice cubes when it's out on the table.
 For the ice cubes, you can either use real ones or plastic ones which won't melt and dilute your punch.

 How Long will Sangria Last?

-Sangria glass Here's the glass that Riedel recommends for Sangria.
-It's relatively inexpensive, and is also great for those other young and light reds - Gamay, Bardolino, Beaujolais Nouveau, Dolcetto, Freisa, Grignolino, Lagrein and Lambrusco.
-Sangria's best served chilled, and goes well with just about anything!
+This glassware is also great for those other young and light reds - Gamay, Bardolino, Beaujolais Nouveau, Dolcetto, Freisa, Grignolino, Lagrein and Lambrusco.

 Sangria Links